Warp Drives and Closed Timelike Curves

-The study of the energy conditions in relation to warp drive spacetimes is key, as it gives us a way to determine whether the matter needed to sustain a given spacetime geometry is exotic or not.
+The study of the energy conditions in relation to warp drive spacetimes is key, as it gives us a way to determine whether the matter needed to sustain a given spacetime geometry is `exotic' or not.
+All warp drive spacetimes considered in the literature so far violate the weak energy condition\footnote{Recently, \cite{Lentz_2020}, \cite{Bobrick_2021} and \cite{Fell_2021} claimed to bypass this limitation.
+However, these claims were refuted in \cite{Santiago_2022}, so we will not consider them here.}.
 Whilst it is still unclear if energy condition violations automatically mean that the corresponding metric is unphysical, it is usually considered problematic.
 This is because known sources of negative energy, for example the Casimir effect, are believed only to be able to produce tiny amounts of negative energy, in contrast to the typically vast negative energy requirements of warp drives.

-All warp drive spacetimes considered in the literature so far violate the weak energy condition, excluding perhaps recent proposals in \cite{Lentz_2020}, \cite{Bobrick_2021} and \cite{Fell_2021}.
-However, these are not yet widely-accepted, and were strongly criticised in \cite{Santiago_2022}.

 We shall study the pointwise weak energy condition (WEC) in this section.
 In \cite{Santiago_2022}, it was shown that a metric in the Natário class always entails violation of the WEC, subject to some reasonable conditions.
 Here we shall follow a modified version of an argument in \cite{Santiago_2022} applied to metrics of the form